-In this section, we examine key factors affecting the quality of pruned Llama3.1-8B Instruct~\citep{dubey2024llama3herdmodels} models.
-Our experiments assess the impact of layer importance metrics, pruning block sizes, and fine-tuning strategies.
-We compare BI and angular cosine metrics for determining layer redundancy and analyze how these choices influence pruning outcomes.
-In addition, we evaluate the effectiveness of self-data distilled fine-tuning across various datasets, showing its ability to recover model quality post-pruning, outperforming standard supervised fine-tuning methods. \paragraph{Effect of Layer Importance Metric} We investigated two layer importance metrics, BI and angular cosine distance, to guide pruning decisions in the Llama3.1-8B Instruct model (see Figure~\ref{fig:metric_comparison}).
+We investigated two layer importance metrics, BI and angular cosine distance, to guide pruning decisions in the Llama3.1-8B Instruct model (see Figure~\ref{fig:metric_comparison}).
 Both metrics assess the redundancy of layers by measuring the cosine distance between their inputs and outputs but differ in their focus.
 BI quantifies the change in hidden states across layers, while angular cosine distance emphasizes output similarity between consecutive layers.
-Despite minor differences in middle layers, both metrics produced comparable pruning results across block sizes.
-We ultimately chose the angular cosine metric due to its computational efficiency, leveraging cosine similarity without the added complexity of BI.
-This efficiency makes it more scalable for large models, and its direct measure of output similarity aligns with our intuition that layers producing highly similar outputs are likely redundant, making it a more practical tool for structured pruning in this study.
+Despite minor differences in the middle layers, both metrics produced comparable pruning results across block sizes.
+We ultimately chose the angular cosine metric for its computational efficiency, as it uses cosine similarity on only the last token, whereas BI operates over the entire sequence, adding computational overhead.
+This efficiency makes it more scalable for LLMs, and its direct measure of output similarity aligns with our intuition that layers producing highly similar outputs are likely redundant, making it a practical tool for structured pruning in this study.